-This unit encompasses all of the College and Career Readiness Anchor Standards for Reading - Key Ideas and Details, Craft and Structure, and Integration of Knowledge and Ideas, but it is primarily focused on Anchor Standard 10, Range of Reading and Level of Text Complexity.
-The Reading Standards for Literature 6-12, the Reading Standards for Informational Text 6-12, and the Language Standards 6-12 all come in to play when reading complex texts.
+This unit encompasses all of the College and Career Readiness Anchor Standards for Reading - Key Ideas and Details, Craft and Structure, Integration of Knowledge and Ideas, but it is primarily focused on Anchor Standard 10, Range of Reading and Level of Text Complexity.
+The Reading Standards for Literature 9-12, the Reading Standards for Informational Text 9-12, and the Language Standards 9-12 all come in to play when reading complex texts.

-- The meaning of a "staircase of complexity" and why it is vital to students being college and career ready. - The three measures of text complexity. - How to analyze how their current teaching practices compares with those required by this instructional shift. - New instructional practices that can be employed to support this instructional shift. - How to analyze the key ideas associated with the instructional shift of text complexity. - The qualitative rubrics for informational and literary rubrics as well as the Reader and Task Considerations as tools to help identify the complexity of texts.
+- The meaning of a "staircase of complexity" and why it is vital to students being college and career ready - The qualitative rubrics for informational and literary rubrics as well as the Reader and Task Considerations as tools to help identify the complexity of texts - · How to support students' reading of complex texts